 C++ emplace_back

-This function is used to insert new element at the end of the vector and increases the size of the vector container.
+This function is employed to add a new element to the end of the vector, thereby expanding the size of the vector container.

 Syntax